Colin Blackwell: Chicago Blackhawks and Dallas Stars

-Chicago Blackhawks

 On July 13, Blackwell signed a two-year, $2.4 million contract with the Chicago Blackhawks as a free agent.
-Blackwell appeared in 53 games for the Blackhawks before suffering a season-ending sports hernia in March 2023.
-His recovery was derailed by complications, which resulted in him returning later than expected in December 2023.
-Blackwell was Chicago's nominee for the Masterton Trophy, which is awarded to the league's player who "best exemplifies perseverance, sportsmanship, and dedication to hockey."
+During the 2022–23 season, Blackwell appeared in 53 games for the team, scoring two goals and eight assists, before suffering a season-ending sports hernia on March 23, 2023.
+On December 19, Blackwell was activated from the injured list, and he played his first game of the 2023–24 season the same day.
+Blackwell sustained an upper-body injury on March 20, 2024, causing him to miss six games, returning on April 6.
+The previous day, Blackwell had been named Chicago's nominee for the Bill Masterton Memorial Trophy, which is awarded to the league's player who "best exemplifies perseverance, sportsmanship, and dedication to hockey."
+Blackwell finished his injury-ridden season with eight goals and four assists for 12 points in 44 games.

-Dallas Stars

-As a free agent after the conclusion of his contract with the Blackhawks, Blackwell was signed to a one-year, $775,000 contract with the Dallas Stars on July 2, 2024.
-On April 21, 2025, he scored the game winning goal in overtime against the Colorado Avalanche in Game 2 of the first round of the 2025 Stanley Cup Playoffs.
+After the conclusion of his contract with the Blackhawks, Blackwell signed a one-year, contract with the Dallas Stars on July 2, 2024.
+During the 2024–25 season, Blackwell managed six goals and 11 assists for 17 points through 63 games.
+On April 21, 2025, he scored the game-winning goal in overtime against the Colorado Avalanche in Game 2 of the first round of the 2025 Stanley Cup Playoffs.
+That one goal would be the only point he registered through 11 playoff games.
+On July 1, the Stars re-signed Blackwell to a two-year contract worth annually.
+During the 2025–26 season, Blackwell played in 70 games, tallying four goals and 11 assists for 15 points.
+During the 2026 Stanley Cup playoffs, he played in six games, scoring no points.

+International play

+On May 13, 2021, Blackwell was named to the United States' roster for the 2021 IIHF World Championship.
+Blackwell served as an alternate captain, scoring four goals in 10 games during the tournament and helping the United States win the bronze medal.